jina-ai/finetuner/docs/components/tuner.md

 2. Build labeled match data {ref}`according to the steps here<build-qa-data>`.
 You can refer to `finetuner.toydata.generate_qa` for an implementation.

-3. Feed labeled data and the embedding model into Finetuner:
+3. Feed the labeled data and the embedding model into Finetuner:

     ```python
     from typing import List